Former members of Italian Red Brigades arrested in France - WTMJ

 France established in 1985 a policy known as the “Mitterrand doctrine,” named for Socialist President Francois Mitterrand.
 It said that Italian far-left activists who had fled to France would not be extradited to Italy unless there was evidence that they committed “crimes of blood.”

-The policy had been an irritant to right-wing politicians in Italy for decades.

-Italian Premier Mario Draghi expressed satisfaction that France has now agreed to start judicial proceedings for cases that “have left an open wound,” a statement from the premier’s office said.
+The various European arrest warrants that allowed Wednesday’s arrests were set to expire between December this year and 2023, according to Italian police.
+A French court must decide on extradition to Italy for each person individually.
+The French presidency said definitive decisions could take two to three years depending on appeals.

+“France’s decision to remove every obstacle to the just route to justice is of historic importance,” Italian Justice Minister Marta Cartabia said.
+She added that ”my thought today, above all, goes to the victims of the Years of Lead and to their families, kept for so many years waiting for a response.”

-“The memory of those barbaric acts is vivid in the conscience of Italians,” Draghi said.
+Italian Premier Draghi, who took office two months ago, expressed satisfaction, saying the cases “have left an open wound.
+“The memory of those barbaric acts is vivid in the conscience of Italians,” he said in a statement released by his office.

+French Justice Minister Eric Dupond-Moretti told a news conference: “I am proud to take part in that decision which will enable Italy, I hope, after 40 years to turn a page of history that has been covered in blood and tears.”

+Amid the negotiations, French investigators had decided to focus on the “more serious crimes,” according to Macron’s office.
+Italy had initially identified 200 individuals.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.